nextflow-io/nextflow/docs/config.md

 : :::{versionadded} 21.11.0-edge
   :::

-: *EXPERIMENTAL: may change in a future release*
+: *Experimental: may change in a future release.*

 : When `true`, enables process and workflow recursion.
 See [this GitHub discussion](https://github.com/nextflow-io/nextflow/discussions/2521) for more information.